 Hormonal Factors

-Hormones, particularly testosterone and dihydrotestosterone (DHT), are crucial for beard growth.
-If you have a hormonal imbalance or a deficiency that hinders your beard growth, the permanency of minoxidil gains might be affected.
+Hormones, mainly testosterone and dihydrotestosterone (DHT), are crucial for beard growth.
+If you have a hormonal imbalance or a deficiency that hinders your beard growth, the permanence of minoxidil gains might be affected.
 It’s essential to address any underlying hormonal issues to maximize your beard growth potential.

 Proper Beard Care